RX-M/classfiles/lab-setup.md

 # RX-M - Lab System Setup

-The lab exercises for RX-M courses are designed for completion on a base Ubuntu 16.04 64 bit system.
+The lab exercises for RX-M courses are designed for completion on a base Ubuntu 64 bit system (ideally the latest LTS version).
 The system should have 2+ CPUs, 2+ GBs of RAM and 30+ GB of disk.
 Students who have access to an appropriate existing system (e.g. a typical cloud instance) can perform the lab exercises on that system, however, RX-M provides a prebuilt lab VM which offers a more reliable and safe environment for experimentation.

 #### Supported Platforms